 "Healthy food is a basic human right." - Robin Emmons

 Robin Emmons may be a kind lady, but she is not afraid of hard work.
 She loves seeing satisfied customers buying her food, and strives to keep everyone happy.
-"I decided to rip up my whole backyard and make it all a garden," showing her hard work, Robin knows how her work affects people in such a positive manor.
-She started off with just her self, but now has gathered over 200 volunteers to work with her on 9 acres of land.
+"I decided to rip up my whole backyard and make it all a garden," she said.
+Robin knows how her work affects people in such a positive manner.
+She started off with just herself but now has gathered over 200 volunteers to work with her on 9 acres of land.
 Together, Sow Much Good has grown more than 26,000 pounds of fresh, organic, chemical-free, fruits and vegetables for families who are striving for a more healthy lifestyle.
-Even though her former life style consisted of designer suits and a high paycheck, Robin would much rather be in the dirt, changing lives, one family at a time.
+Even though her former lifestyle consisted of designer suits and a high paycheck, Robin would much rather be in the dirt, changing lives, one family at a time.

 Robin has a positive look on everything, helping each family as much as she can.
-She aims to make the 72,000 low-income families of Charlotte, live a healthy and affordable life style.
-Not only does Robin sell her food at the lowest price possible, but she helps even more by offering cooking demonstrations, canning classes, and distributes recipe cards.
+She aims to make the 72,000 low-income families of Charlotte live healthy and affordable lifestyles.
+Not only does Robin sell her food at the lowest price possible, but she helps even more by offering cooking demonstrations and canning classes, and she distributes recipe cards.
 Whatever she can do to help, she does, knowing it is making the families happy, and most importantly, healthy.
 One of the family moms said, "I couldn't believe all the beautiful, fresh vegetables, and the price she was charging was phenomenal."
 This shows how her happy customers react to all of Robin's hard work.

-Most people like the money and the the benefits towards themselves of selling things, but that's what's different about Robin.
-Her reasons for spending all of her time on others, is simply for their benefit.
-Robin felt like her, "Life was empty.
+Most people like the money and the the benefits for themselves of selling things, but that's what's different about Robin.
+Her reasons for spending all of her time on others is simply for their benefit.
+Robin felt like her "life was empty.
 I just felt like I needed to do more."
-Robin uses her gardening skills, kindness, hardworking attitude, and above and beyond, mindset to do all she can to help her town of Charlotte.
+Robin uses her gardening skills, kindness, hardworking attitude, and above and beyond mindset to do all she can to help her town of Charlotte.
 She aims to spread her organization nationwide someday, but at the moment, she is the greatest hero to all the families counting on her in North Carolina.
-Robin's life is rewarding in the benefits to others, showing her heroic qualities.
+Robin's life is rewarding in its benefits to others, showing her heroic qualities.
 Robin is the true definition of hero.

-Before Robin Emmons started gardening for the needy, she worked at a American Bank for twenty years.
+Before Robin Emmons started gardening for the needy, she worked at an American bank for twenty years.
 Robin has never looked back on quitting her job though, because now she feels as if her life has meaning.
 She was also originally from Boston, but now lives with her husband in North Carolina.

 Toner, Kathleen.
 "Creating an oasis in a Southern 'food desert'."
 [Online] Available www.cnn.com/2013/10/22/cnn-heroes-top-10-robin-emmons/.